wenhuchen/Table-Fact-Checking/data/README.md

 This file is aimed to explain the data format.

-all_csv.zip is the zipped file for all the tables, there are totally 16K tables in the folder.
+all_csv.zip is the zipped file for all the tables, there are 1000 sample tables in the folder.
 All the csv files are separated with '#' separator.

 full_cleaned.json is the file consisting of all the data, which has been cleaned and pre-processed with entity linking.
 A typical data frame looks like this: